 One example of a business not in the software landscape embracing digital product development is Playbill.
 Playbill, known for its yellow booklets, has always been an innovator in digital applications.
 The company's goal was to develop a digital database of its catalog that could be accessible to students, parents, and educators.

 The solution was to create PlaybillEDU.
 The new database allows users to search for information in an intuitive web-based application.
 It's user-friendly and can sustain high volume traffic without issue.

 Agile Teams Deliver Digital Solutions for XPO Logistics

 XPO Logistics, a global logistics company, needed a modern technology solution for their Last Miles Logistics Division, which provided same-day delivery options for retailers.
-The volume of orders was impacting the company’s ability to make those timelines.
+The volume of orders impacted the company's ability to make those timelines.

 To resolve it, standard integration with POS platforms was the first step.
-Then three agile teams addressed the integration of systems with Icreon’s middleware architecture.
-The teams also built a common library of interfaces to enable other vendors to leverage our middleware.
+Then three agile teams addressed integrating systems with Icreon's middleware architecture.
+The teams also built a shared library of interfaces to enable other vendors to leverage our middleware.

 This use case illustrates how digital product development is never complete.
 The previous solutions of XPO were no longer viable.
 Digital innovation was necessary to meet their goals.

 Trends in Digital Product Development: The Right Now Motivators